InfoSecInnovations/Sentinel-Service-Offering/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FInfoSecInnovations%2FSentinel-Service-Offering%2Fmain%2Farm-templates%2Fisi-main.json)

+The LAW name must be unique, if you wish to install multiple instances of this template you should make sure to set different names each time.

+We do not recommend attempting to instantiate it multiple times within the same Resource Group.

 ### Manually enabling Azure Active Directory Data Connector

 See [Requirements](#requirements) above for information about this issue.

 If you need the AAD Data Connector without having Tenant root scope Owner permissions, after installing the template using the button above:
 - Go to Microsoft Sentinel in the Azure Portal.
 - Select the Log Analytics Workspace created by the template.
-If you didn't set a custom name during deployment it will be called `LAW-ISI-Default-xxxxxxxxxxxxx`.
+If you didn't set a custom name during deployment it will be called `LAW-ISI-SentinelServiceOffering`.
 - Go to the Data Connectors area.
 - If you enabled Azure Active Directory in the deployment template, you should have a Data Connector available there called `Azure Active Directory`.
 - Select it and click _Open connector page_.